MR-Raven/Machine-Learning/README.md

 Segmentation - images segmenation using k-means

-Mnist - neural network to predict handwritten digits using tensorflow
+Mnist - prediction of handwritten digits using tensorflow